VavelinDev/treelock/dlock-api/README.md

 # dlock API

-A minimal API od dlock.
+A minimal API of dlock.